parallelspec/obsidian/Contemporary Korea/A2 - Oral presentation reesearch.md

 The Big 3 Production
 This is a table that lists the foreign producers, composers and choregraphers of each of the Big 3 companies.
 Considering that this table was created in 2012, this would have been the norm when BTS debuted in 2013 - with frequent production from American and Japanese composers and producers.
 When compared to the credits on BTS' Map of the Soul 7 album we can see they are following a similar trend - a large amount of foreign writers are on the album.
 It is important to note that most of the artists here come from an English speaking country - signifying the dominance of Western media within Korea - or at least, the CEOs of the these entertainment companies.

 With that being said, the majority of BTS' production since 2013 has been handled by its CEO Hitman and PDogg - both ethnically Korean.
 However we will need to delve more into what type of songs BTS makes to make a conclusion.
+DONT READ

 next slide bts and inspo
 BTS is K-POP group who's initial focus was on hip-hop: both RM and Suga met each other in underground rap circles before they joined BTS, and j-hope was also (and still is!) a keen rapper.
 It is then little surprise that some of the inspirations BTS listed early on their career were all hip-hop artists - Nas, Kanye West, Kendrick Lamar and Drake just to name a few.
-It is extremely important to note hip-hop is an intrinsitcally American musical genre - stemming from the African-Americans in the 1980s. his follows a trend of KPOP-Artists
+It is extremely important to note hip-hop is an intrinsitcally American musical genre - stemming from the African-Americans in the 1980s.

 BTS were also inspired by Korean acts - Epik High and Seo Taiji and Boys.
 These, whilst Korean, were both hip-hop artists inspired by Western music.
 Then again, perhaps the meaning of being Korean is changing - what does it mean to be Korean?